 - Detailed roles and permissions.

 Finding a communication tool that will stick is hard.
-Not only does it need to help you do more productive work, it should also:
+Not only does it need to make work more productive, it should also help teams:

-- Offer a robust feature set that accommodates growing businesses.
+- Access a robust feature set that accommodates growing businesses.

 Chanty is a good entry-level app, but the solid features might not make up for the 5-person limit on the free plan.